A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

 The proof is provided in \App{coupon_collector}.

 We illustrate the utility of equation \Eqn{cc} with an example with $n_b=10$ nodes and connectivity $\rho_b=0.5$, corresponding to $m_b=22.5$ edges, on average.
 In this case, the formula predicts that we need to do $w_b=31.1916$ draws, in expectation, to see the desired number of unique edges, in expectation.
-We do 10000 random experiments as follows.
-For $i=1,\dots,10000$, the random variable $X_i \sim \text{Poisson}(w_b)$ is the number of items \emph{drawn} from the ${n_b \choose 2} = 45$ possible edges, and $Y_i$ is the number of those items that are \emph{unique}.
+We do 10,000 random experiments as follows.
+For $i=1,\dots,10,000$, the random variable $X_i \sim \text{Poisson}(w_b)$ is the number of items \emph{drawn} from the $\binom{n_b}{2} = 45$ possible edges, and $Y_i$ is the number of those items that are \emph{unique}.
 A histogram of the $Y_i$ values is shown in \Fig{coupon_collector}.
-The average number of unique items exactly corresponds with the desired value.
+The average number of unique items is exactly the desired value.

 From equation \Eqn{cc}, we can determine the number of extra edges needed in Phase 1.
 Specifically, we insert $w^{(1)} = \sum_b w_b$ edges to get a total of $m^{(1)} = \sum_b m_b$ unique Phase 1 edges.
-Given that we are generating a Phase 1 edge, the process proceeds as follows: \begin{compactenum} \item Pick an affinity group randomly proportional to the total weight of its constituent blocks. \item Pick a block within the affinity group uniformly at random (all blocks within the same group have the same weight). \item Pick two nodes \emph{without replacement} uniformly at random from the selected block --- these two nodes form an edge. \end{compactenum} The first step is a weighted sampling step and requires $O(\log \gmax)$ work, where $\gmax \leq \dmax$ is the total number of affinity groups.
+We let $w_g$ be the sum of the weights of all its constituent blocks.
+For generating a Phase 1 edge, the process for a single edge proceeds as follows: \begin{compactenum} \item Pick an affinity group randomly, where the probability of picking group $g$ is proportional to its weight $w_g$. \item Pick a block within the affinity group uniformly at random (all blocks within the same group have the same weight). \item Pick two nodes uniformly at random \emph{without replacement}\footnote{The terminology ``without replacement'' means that the first node is selected uniformly at random from the $n_b$ nodes in block $b$ and the second nodes is selected uniformly at random from the \emph{remaining} $n_b-1$ nodes in block $b$.} from the selected block --- these two nodes form an edge. \end{compactenum} The first step is a weighted sampling step and requires $O(\log \gmax)$ work, where $\gmax \leq \dmax$ is the total number of affinity groups.
 The other 2 steps are constant time operations.